 How to Put an Image Behind Text in Google Docs

 Google Docs is the cloud-based word processing system offered by Google.
 Despite its many virtues, Docs does have a downside: it has a relatively limited feature set.
 Unlike Microsoft Word, which has a behemoth feature list, Google Docs focuses on doing a few basic things and doing them well.
 For 99% of users 99% of the time, this is more than sufficient.
-However, sometimes, you need Google Docs to have features, and in those moments, it can let you down.
+Sometimes we rely on workarounds to accomplish our document goals.

 Top Three Google Docs Workarounds to Add Images behind Text